pypyodbc/pypyodbc/README.md

 Features
 --------

-  * One pure Python script, runs on CPython / IronPython / PyPy , Python 3.3 / 2.4 / 2.5 / 2.6 / 2.7 , Win / Linux , 32 / 64 bit, now also seems to work on Mac with little effor: [How to use pypyodbc on MacOS OSX](https://github.com/pypyodbc/pypyodbc/wiki/How-to-use-pypyodbc-on-MacOS-OSX)
+  * One pure Python script, runs on CPython / IronPython / PyPy , Python 3.3 / 2.4 / 2.5 / 2.6 / 2.7 , Win / Linux / macOS, 32 / 64 bit: [How to use pypyodbc on MacOS OSX](https://github.com/pypyodbc/pypyodbc/wiki/How-to-use-pypyodbc-on-MacOS-OSX)
   * Almost totally same usage as pyodbc (can be seen as a re-implementation of pyodbc in pure Python via ctypes)
   * Simple - the whole module is implemented in a single python script with less than 3000 lines
   * [Built-in Access MDB file creation and compression functions](https://github.com/pypyodbc/pypyodbc/wiki/Access-MDB-support) on Windows